 Imagine you have a mailbox outside your home.
 Inside it, there’s a micro-camera tracking your every action, whether you read the letter, throw it out, or glance at it for a second.
 Suddenly, you start getting more and more letters like the one you were caught reading.
 While this scenario more closely resembles an episode of Black Mirror than real life, it happens every day on the Internet.

 Advertisers and spammers use emails as a way to place ad trackers on users’ computers.
 This way, they know when you open the email, your location, and even keep tags on your browsing history using cookies.
 This means that if you open one wrong email, your information can later be used in order to target ads to you or, even worse, hack your online data.
 In order to avoid this from happening, you’ll need a VPN.
 A quality VPN will ensure that no one, from your ISP to the government, will get their hands on your data.
-In this article, we’ll discuss some of the most secure services on the market, explain how email tracking works, and discuss benefits of using a VPN.

 Best VPN providers for complete online security